DaveAndrew/malton/readme.md

 ## Official Documentation

-Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).
+Documentation for the app will follow as we build it piece by piece.

-### Contributing To Laravel
+### Contributing To the Malton App

-**All issues and pull requests should be filed on the [laravel/framework](http://github.com/laravel/framework) repository.**
+**This is just a test app at the moment.

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+Laravel and this App are open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)